hz-b/gtpsa-cpp/README.rst

 		show(stdout, level)

-		Remark: Only prints leading order; level parameter not implemented.
+		Remark: It only prints leading order; *level* parameter not implemented.

 The *gtpsa* print functions are in: